theshingstar030818/parse-push-plugin/README.md

-   If you want to customize your notification settings, use the method `didFinishLaunchingWithOptions` in [AppDelegate+parsepush.m](ios/AppDelegate+parsepush.m) as a guide to modify the same method in your `platforms/ios/ProjectName/Classes/AppDelegate.m`
+   If you want to customize your notification settings, use the method `didFinishLaunchingWithOptions` in [AppDelegate+parsepush.m](ios/AppDelegate+parsepush.m) as a guide to modify the same method in your `platforms/ios/ProjectName/Classes/AppDelegate.m`.
+   When you initialize Parse from `platforms/ios/ProjectName/Classes/AppDelegate.m`, this plugin will skip it's own version of Parse initialization and notification setup, that way it won't override your customization.

 Usage
 -----